|

 Lesson learned from using column flotation cells as roughers: The Miduk copper concentration plant case

-By A. Bahar, A. Arghavani, O. Farshid, M.R.
+A. Bahar, A. Arghavani, O. Farshid, M.R.
 Rozebehi, M. Mahdavi, S. Banisi

-Published in International Mineral Processing Congress (IMPC) at 2014
+International Mineral Processing Congress (IMPC)

-Direct link: http://kmpchemmat.ir/pii/42734
+Direct link:

 Abstract